Cody Rogers

-Cody Rogers is an American politician and businessman serving as a member of the Oklahoma Senate from the 37th district.
-Elected in November 2020, he assumed office on January 11, 2021.
+Cody Rogers is an American politician and businessman who served as a member of the Oklahoma Senate representing the 37th district from 2021 to 2024.

 Background

 Rogers graduated from Catoosa High School.
 Rogers has owned a paving construction company since 2015.
 He was elected to the Oklahoma Senate in November 2020 after defeating Democratic incumbent Allison Ikley-Freeman.
 He assumed office on January 11, 2021.
+He initially announced he would not seek reelection in 2024 and would instead run for Tulsa County Commissioner, however he later announced he had changed his mind and would run for reelection.
+He lost his reelection campaign to Aaron Reinhardt during the June 2024 Republican primary.